isabella232/mxchip-iot-devkit-pnp-get-started/README.md

 2. Click `F1` to open the command palette, type and select **Azure IoT Device Workbench: Open Examples...**.
 Then select **IoT DevKit** as board.

-3. In the IoT Workbench Examples page, find **Get Started with PnP Device** and click **Open Sample**.
+3. In the IoT Workbench Examples page, find **PnP Get Started** and click **Open Sample**.
 Then selects the default path to download the sample code.

     ![Open sample](media/iot-hub-arduino-devkit-az3166-get-started/getting-started/open-sample.png)